William Carrier: Professional

 Carrier made his NHL debut on November 5, 2016, against the Ottawa Senators and recorded his first NHL goal against the Pittsburgh Penguins on November 19.
 During a game against the Boston Bruins in December 2016, Carrier was penalized for an illegal check to the head on David Backes, who suffered a concussion.

 Having been left exposed by the Sabres for the 2017 NHL Expansion Draft, Carrier was selected by the Vegas Golden Knights on June 21, 2017.
 Carrier and the Golden Knights qualified for the 2018 Stanley Cup playoffs in their inaugural season.
 During the first round of the playoffs against the Los Angeles Kings, Carrier entered into concussion protocol as a result of an illegal check to the head by Drew Doughty.
 Carrier would be sat out another game during the Knights' third round against the Winnipeg Jets.

 On February 27, 2020, Carrier signed a four-year, $5.6 million contract extension with the Golden Knights.

 By the 2022–23 season, Carrier was one of six remaining original members of the Golden Knights, alongside Jonathan Marchessault, William Karlsson, Reilly Smith, Brayden McNabb and Shea Theodore.
-The team reached the Stanley Cup Finals for the second time, winning the Cup over the Florida Panthers in five games.
+The team reached the Stanley Cup Final for the second time, winning the Stanley Cup over the Florida Panthers in five games.

-Following seven seasons with the Golden Knights, Carrier left the organization as a free agent and was signed to a six-year, $12 million contract with the Carolina Hurricanes on July 3, 2024.
+Following seven seasons with the Golden Knights, Carrier left the organization as a free agent and was signed to a six-year, $12 million contract with the Carolina Hurricanes on July 3, 2024..
+He would win his second Stanley Cup with the Hurricanes against his former team, four games to two on June 14, 2026.